Conduit 2: Synopsis

-Using the second set of co-ordinates, Ford arrives in Siberia, where he finds the Free Drudge led by Thex attacking the Trust.
+Using the second set of co-ordinates, Ford arrives in Siberia, where he finds the Free Drudge (led by Thex) attacking the Trust.
 The Free Drudge assist Ford into getting to Katarina, a female progenitor, who the Trust hold captive, waiting to give her to Adams.
 In order to ensure that Michael can defeat Adams, Katarina sacrifices her energy to the ASE.
-Andromeda radios to Ford coordinates taking him to the Lost City of Z in Central America, where Thex takes him in his dropship.
-There they find a female progenitor dead, Prometheus then takes her energy into the ASE as well before revealing his true plan, to donate the energy of all the progenitors into Michael so that he can kill Adams, though this means that Prometheus will have to die as well.
+Andromeda radios coordinates to Ford leading him to the Lost City of Z in Central America, where Thex takes him in his dropship.
+Upon arrival, they find a female progenitor dead.
+Prometheus takes her energy into the ASE as well before revealing his true plan: to donate the energy of all the progenitors into Michael so that he can kill Adams, though this means that Prometheus will have to die as well.

 After Michael gets the energy of all the progenitors, he proceeds back to Atlantis via a conduit, but the ship is attacked by Adams and the Trust.
-Andromeda programs the ship to teleport to the center of the earth, Agartha, where Ford destroys Adam's human form.
+Andromeda programs the ship to teleport to the center of the Earth, Agartha, where Ford destroys Adam's human form.
 Michael manages to overcome and destroy Adam's alien form and absorbs the latter's energy into himself as well.
-The ASE, sensing that all the progenitors on Earth are destroyed sends a signal out to the Oort Cloud in which Tiamat, a dormant alien spacecraft of limitless knowledge rests.
-Tiamat awakens and heads to Earth as the conduit in Agartha opens and several men in destroyer armor, including George Washington and Abraham Lincoln, arrive, telling Ford that they have come to help him in the upcoming battle.
+Sensing that all the progenitors on Earth are destroyed, the ASE sends a signal out to the Oort Cloud in which Tiamat, a dormant alien spacecraft of limitless knowledge, rests.
+Tiamat awakens and heads to Earth as the conduit in Agartha opens and several men in destroyer armor, including George Washington and Abraham Lincoln, arrive.
+They tell Ford that they have come to help him in the upcoming battle.